David Walker (abolitionist): Publication history

-In September 1829, Walker published his appeal to African Americans, entitled Walker's Appeal, in Four Articles; Together with a Preamble, to the Colored Citizens of the World, but in Particular, and Very Expressly, to Those of the United States of America, Written in Boston, State of Massachusetts, September 28, 1829.
+In September 1829, Walker published his appeal to Black people (enslaved or free), entitled Walker's Appeal, in Four Articles; Together with a Preamble, to the Colored Citizens of the World, but in Particular, and Very Expressly, to Those of the United States of America, Written in Boston, State of Massachusetts, September 28, 1829.
 The first edition is quite rare; a second and then a third edition appeared in 1830.
 Walker's second edition, of 1830, expressed his views even more strongly than the first edition.
 Walker appealed to his readers to take an active role in fighting their oppression, regardless of the risk, and to press white Americans to realize that slavery was morally and religiously repugnant.

 The Appeal was semi-forgotten by 1848; a great deal of other abolitionist writing, much inspired by Walker, had appeared in those 18 years.
-It received a new life with its reprinting in 1848 by the black minister Henry Highland Garnet, who in another 17 years would be the first African American ever to address the U.S. Congress.
-Garnet included the first biography of David Walker, and a similarly-themed speech of his own, his 'Address to the Slaves of the United States of America.' which was perceived as so radical that it was rejected for publication when delivered, in 1843.
-The most influential white abolitionist, John Brown, played a role in getting the volume of Garnet printed.
+It received a new life with its reprinting in 1848 by the black minister Henry Highland Garnet, who in another 17 years would be the first Black man ever to address the U.S. Congress.
+Garnet included the first biography of David Walker, and a similarly themed speech of his own, his "Address to the Slaves of the United States of America", which was perceived as so radical that it was rejected for publication when delivered, in 1843.
+The abolitionist John Brown played a role in getting the volume of Garnet printed.